artision/react-git-compare/README.md

 # Git-Compare-ReactJS

-Git Compare application with ReactJS without Duck Pattern.
+Git Compare application with ReactJS.

 Run the application with:
 npm install, yarn start